jorisvos/CommonlyUsed/README.md

 # CommonlyUsed
-A Minecraft server plugin containing commands like /spawn /home /back and way more
+A lightweight Minecraft server plugin containing commands like /spawn /home /back and way more

 ## Features
 ### Commands